 - Saving you time and money.

 - All of our water line repairs, workmanship, and parts are completely guaranteed for your total peace of mind.
 We work hard to get the job done right the first time and to ensure your satisfaction throughout the entire process.

 In many instances, only a specific section of the water line needs to be replaced, so once the leak is located, the faulty section will be placed with thick-walled, high-quality copper piping.

 Once installed, the repaired or replaced section is thoroughly pressure-tested for leaks.
 Not only that, but a municipal inspection is also usually performed for final job approval.
 Steps are then taken to restore your property grounds to their original condition.
-Most of the time, damage is caused by:
+Most of the time, the damage is caused by:

 - Overgrown tree roots

-- Mineral build up and residue
+- Mineral build-up and residue

 - High water pressure

 - Acidic soil conditions